ypaulsussman/yblog/content/other_peoples_lines.md

 I am, indeed, a king, because I know how to rule myself. -Pietro Aretino, satirist and dramatist (1492-1556)

-It is easier to make a saint out of a libertine than out of a prig. –George Santayana, philosopher (1863-1952)
+It is easier to make a saint out of a libertine than out of a prig. -George Santayana, philosopher (1863-1952)

 Any fool can destroy trees.
 They cannot run away; and if they could, they would still be destroyed, chased and hunted down as long as fun or a dollar could be got out of their bark hides, branching horns, or magnificent bole backbones.
 Few that fell trees plant them; nor would planting avail much towards getting back anything like the noble primeval forests. -John Muir, naturalist, explorer, and writer (1838-1914)